cmillsap/XPoseImageCaptioner/readme.md

 XPoseImageCaptioner &copy; 2023 Christopher Millsap, All Rights Reserved.
-Distributed under the **BSD 3 Clause License** BLIP &copy; 2023 SalesForce.com, All Rights Reserved.
-Distributed under the **BSD 3 Clause License** See License.txt for full details.
+Distributed under the **BSD 3 Clause License**

+Uses the BLIP neural network and supporting code. &copy; 2023 SalesForce.com, All Rights Reserved.
+Distributed under the **BSD 3 Clause License**.

+See License.txt for full details.